Disabled Person’s Trusts

 Why might I want to set up a Disabled Persons Trust?

-How do I set up a trust for as a disabled person?
+How do I set up a trust for a disabled person?

-You can set up a Disabled Persons Trust in your Will (in which case the trust comes into effect on your death) or in your lifetime.
+You can set up a Disabled Person’s Trust in your Will (in which case the trust comes into effect on your death) or in your lifetime.
 We usually recommend setting up the trust in your lifetime, because not only can your estate pass into the trust on your death via your Will, but you can also transfer assets into the trust during lifetime.
 If, for example, you assign pension or “Death in Service” benefits or transfer other investments into the trust This can help with your own Inheritance Tax and estate planning. .

-As previously mentioned, it is essential that your Will is updated if you set up a lifetime disabled persons trust, so that you can allocate some, or all of your estate, into the trust on your death, depending on your family circumstances.
+As previously mentioned, it is essential that your Will is updated if you set up a lifetime Disabled Person’s Trust, so that you can allocate some or all of your estate into the trust on your death, depending on your specific family circumstances.

 Does a Disabled Person Trust affect means tested state benefits?